 Err, hello, you can wear whatever the hell you want!
 We’ve said it once, we’ve said it a million times – Pride is about being you, whoever you are (unless you’re Donald Trump).
 That means wearing whatever combination of garments that you feel comfortable in.
 We do have a pride clothing guide to help out if you get really stuck…

 That might be a pleather catsuit and batman mask, it might be jeans and a tee; either way, you shouldn’t be ashamed.
 We know when you see pictures of Pride Marches it looks like everyone’s wearing feather boas and rainbow tights, but look a little closer and you’ll notice plenty of folk in their everyday clothes (yes, we know, for some people feather boas are every day!).

-A couple of tips from Pride veterans: wear comfy shoes because you want to be able to show off your moves without wincing in pain, bring sunscreen because New York can be HOT in summer, keep the glitter eco-friendly.
-Now, have fun!
+A couple of tips from Pride veterans: wear comfy gay shoes and a well-fitting jockstrap or thong because you want to be able to show off your moves without wincing in pain.
+Also, don’t forget to bring sunscreen because New York can be HOT in summer, and please – keep the glitter eco-friendly.

 Can I Go To NYC Pride Alone?

 Only HELLS YEAH!
 Loads of people go to Pride alone and it’s one of the best places to quickly connect with others due to the open and welcoming atmosphere.
 Again, it might seem like everyone’s in a gang, but throw people a friendly smile and you’ll be part of the crew in no time!

 If you’re determined to go but feel a bit nervous about people, use a hook-up app to connect with other solo travellers or the locals beforehand – this will also help you hear more about what’s going on around the city.
 New Yorkers might have the reputation for being rude – that’s certainly not true during Pride!

 Do I Have To Drink To Celebrate NYC Pride?